ES-GNN: Generalizing Graph Neural Networks Beyond Homophily with Edge Splitting

 \subsection{Robustness Analysis}

 By splitting the original graph edge set into task-relevant and task-irrelevant subsets, our proposed ES-GNN enjoys strong robustness particularly on homophilic graphs, since perturbed or noisy aspects of nodes could be purified from the task-relevant topology and disentangled in the task-irrelevant topology.
 To examine this, we randomly inject fake edges into graphs with perturbed rates from 0\% to 100\% with a step size of 20\%.
 Adversarially perturbed examples are generated from graphs with strong homophily, such as Cora, Citseer, Pubmed, and Polblogs.
-As shown in Figure~\ref{fig:robust_dfs}, models considering graphs beyond homophily, i.e., H2GCN, FAGCN, GPR-GNN, and our model, consistently display a more robust behavior than GCN and GAT.
+As shown in Fig.~\ref{fig:robust_dfs}, models considering graphs beyond homophily, i.e., H2GCN, FAGCN, GPR-GNN, and our model, consistently display a more robust behavior than GCN and GAT.
 That is mainly because fake edges may connect nodes across different labels, and consequently cause erroneous information sharing in the conventional methods.

-On the other hand, our ES-GNN beats all the state-of-the-arts by an average margin of 2\% to 3\% on Citeseer, Pubmed, and Polblogs while displaying relatively the same results on Cora.
+On the other hand, our ES-GNN beats all the baselines by an average margin of 2\% to 3\% on Citeseer, Pubmed, and Polblogs while displaying relatively the same results on Cora.
 We attribute this to the capability of our model in associating node connections with learning tasks.
 Take Pubmed dataset as an example.
-We investigate the learned task-relevant topologies and find that 81.0\%, 73.0\%, 82.1\%, 83.0\%, 82.6\% fake links get removed on graphs under perturbation rates from 20\% to 100\%.
-This offers evidence supporting that the proposed ES-layer is able to distinguish between task-relevant and irrelevant node connections.
+We investigate the learned task-relevant topologies and find that 81.0\%, 73.0\%, 82.1\%, 83.0\%, 82.6\% fake links get removed on adversatial graphs with perturbation rates from 20\% to 100\%.
+This also offers evidences supporting that our ES-layer is able to distinguish between task-relevant and irrelevant node connections.
 Therefore, despite a large number of false edge injections, the proximity information of nodes can still be reasonably mined in our model to predict their labels.
-Importantly, these empirical results also indicate that ES-GNN can still identify most of the task-irrelevant edges though no clear similarity or association between the connected nodes exists in the adversarial setting, which further relaxes our model from Hypothesis~\ref{hyp:our}.
+Importantly, these empirical results also indicate that ES-GNN can still identify most of the task-irrelevant edges though no clear similarity or association between the connected nodes exists in the adversarial setting.